Sherin-Hamid/Data-Scientist-Udacity/README.md

-# My projects of the Udacity Data Scientist Nanodegree
+# My projects for the Udacity Data Scientist Nanodegree